vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 needs were a little higher than usual due to whatever healing my system needed to do) and because I was in fact feeling sleepy.

+I believe sometime during the day on this day I tried to measure my heart rate and SpO2 with the pulse oximeter, but got no reading.
+However, it may have been the next day (2024-04-30).

 ### Five days later (2024-04-30)

 I woke up around 6:40 AM and urinated, then went back to sleep.
 I